cuMF/cumf_sgd/README.md

     ./data/netflix/run.sh

 In this script, we set u, v, x, and y as 1 as the data set is enough to fit into one GPU.

-We recommend developers to set thread blocks size as NumberOfSMs * NumberOfBlocksPerSM.
-On TITAN X GPU, the number is 24 * 32=768.
+Developers can set parallel workers as 52 * NumberofSMs.
+On TITAN X GPU, the number is 24 * 52=1248.
+It works well.
+We also recommend you to fine tune this metric to maximize the performance.

 ## Test